taybenlor/runno/packages/wasi/WASIX-PLAN.md

 ## Scope

-- Full WASIX import surface (`wasix_32v1`, `wasix_64v1`) wired up.
+- WASIX `wasix_32v1` import namespace fully wired up.
 - Existing preview1 and unstable imports continue to work for WASIX binaries (they import both).
 - Clock and Random become overridable providers (enables deterministic execution).

-Nothing in WASIX is intrinsically out of scope: every syscall has a provider slot.
+Every WASIX syscall has a provider slot.
 Unwired slots return `ENOSYS`.

+**Non-goals.**

-**Non-goals.** Parity with Wasmer's WASIX runtime semantics.
-Real socket / fork / exec implementations inside the runtime.
+- Parity with Wasmer's WASIX runtime semantics.
+Runno is a sandbox; behaviour is whatever the host models.
+- Real socket / fork / exec implementations inside the runtime.
 Those are host concerns.
+- `wasix_64v1` (Memory64 / wasm64).
+No existing toolchain output drives demand;
+  the `wasix-libc` chain targets wasm32 in practice.
+Deferred — the handler code would mostly overlap with `wasix_32v1`, so picking it up later is cheap.

 ## Public surface